humanlogio/humanlog/README.md

    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --skip value                      keys to skip when parsing a log entry --keep value                      keys to keep when parsing a log entry --sort-longest                    sort by longest key after having sorted lexicographically
+   --config value                    specify a config file to use, otherwise uses the default one --skip value                      keys to skip when parsing a log entry --keep value                      keys to keep when parsing a log entry --sort-longest                    sort by longest key after having sorted lexicographically